Cowley Club

-The Cowley Club is a libertarian self-managed social centre in Brighton, England.
+The Cowley Club is a left-libertarian self-managed social centre in Brighton, Sussex, England.
 It opened in 2003, providing resources and meeting spaces for groups and individuals active in areas such as workplace and unemployed struggles, international solidarity, animal liberation, ecological defence, feminist and queer activism and opposing the arms trade.
 Its political identity is close to anarchism or libertarian socialism.
 It also houses a vegan community café, a bookshop, and free English lessons for migrants.